playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 When Angular was first released, it launched with [the concept of NgModules](https://angular.io/guide/ngmodules).
 Very broadly, this was an API that allowed you to namespace a collection of related UI items (called components, more on that in the next chapter) into so-called "modules".

-While these modules worked, they were mostly dissimilar from alternatives in other related frameworks like React and Vue.
+While these modules worked, they were primarily dissimilar from alternatives in other related frameworks like React and Vue.
 Further, a common complaint against them is that they were overly complicated with minimal yield.

 [Starting with an experimental release in Angular 14](https://github.com/angular/angular/discussions/45554) (and [being marked as stable in Angular 15](https://blog.angular.io/angular-v15-is-now-available-df7be7f2f4c8)), Angular introduced the "standalone components" API.
-This was a more similar method of importing similar UI elements into one-another and is what our book will be using.
+This was a more similar method of importing similar UI elements into one another and is what our book will be using.

 > Keep in mind that if you're working with an older Angular codebase, it's likely to still be using modules.